gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

 ----

-Turtle rectangle using for loop
+Turtle rectangle using for-loop
 ----------------------------------------

 | The code below draws a rectangle of side length 50 at coordinates (20, 20).
 | What code is repeated above?
 Each line is foolowed by a right angled turn.
-| The fd(50) and lt(90) are placed in a for loop with 4 repeats for the 4 sides.
+| The fd(50) and lt(90) are placed in a for-loop with 4 repeats for the 4 sides.
 | The iterator used is "_".
-This is the standard choice in python whne the iterator is not used in the for loop block.
+This is the standard choice in python whne the iterator is not used in the for-loop block.

 .. code-block:: python